kibetamos/urlshortener/README.md

 ## CI/CD Integration

-This project utilizes Continuous Integration and Continuous Deployment (CI/CD) practices through GitHub Actions, ensuring automated testing and seamless deployment.
-This integration enhances code reliability and accelerates the development workflow, making it easier to manage updates and new features.
+This project utilizes Continuous Integration and Continuous Deployment (CI/CD) practices through GitHub Actions.
+The configuration file .github/workflows/jekyll-docker.yml automates the build process whenever there are pushes or pull requests to the main branch.

+This workflow ensures that the site is built in a Docker container every time you push changes to the main branch or create a pull request.
+This automation enhances the reliability and performance of the site, allowing for seamless updates and feature implementations.